raskalito/Sync360Docs/Sync360 Syntax Guide.md

 <set>{FileUtils.Zip("C:\temp\archive.zip", "C:\temp\extracted\")}</set> <!-- extract files from archive.zip into extracted folder -->
 ```

-### Class Html and HtmlText
+### Class Html
-These classes are used to work with html syntax and html document.
+This class provides a single method to extract text from html string or htmldocument object.

 `Html.ToPlainText` method converts html syntax into plain text by removing any html tags.
 It has two overloads, it can accept string which contains html syntax or an HtmlDocument structure.
 ```